blindaa121/heatinup/README.md

 ## Listings
 One of the main features of HEAT is to allow the user to view available sizes for a particular sneaker.
 Each listing would simply encompass and present their size and price, once the user clicks on the 'Buy Now' button.
 In order to achieve this, I needed to keep track of the local state of the Sneaker Show Component.
 By creating a showListings function, which changed the local boolean state, I was able to provide the 'Buy Now' functionality to trigger and render the Listings Index Component.
-Since the goal to accomplish was to render the Listings Index Component within the same div element containing the SneakerShowComponent, I implemented the CSS overflow property to properly format the index and allow the user to scroll through listings.
+The main goal was to render the Listings Index Component within the same div element containing the SneakerShowComponent.
+This was accomplished by implementing the CSS overflow property to adequately format the index, allowing the user to scroll through listings.

 ```
 constructor(props) {